-Chrysoprase is not mentioned either as one which was embedded in the High Priest's breastplate (Exodus 28:17 - 21, with parallel list in Exodus 39:10 - 13) or as one that Lucifer was created with (Ezekiel 28:13).
+Chrysoprase is not mentioned in the Bible either as one which was embedded in the High Priest's breastplate (Exodus 28:17 - 21, with parallel list in Exodus 39:10 - 13).
+Chrysoprase is also not mentioned in the Bible as a gem that Lucifer was created with (Ezekiel 28:13).

-Chrysoprase, placed against the body, was believed to produce shivering and chills that began in the chest region and spread to the entire body.
+Placed against the body, chrysoprase was believed to produce shivering and chills that began in the chest region and spread to the entire body.
 Additionally it was once believed that thieves, sentenced to be beheaded or hanged, who placed this stone in his mouth, would be able to escape their executioners as if they were invisible (Curious Lore of Precious Stones, pages 11, 67 - 68).